Cognitive behavioral therapy for insomnia: Sleep restriction therapy

 Sleep restriction, also known as sleep restriction therapy, is probably the most difficult step of CBT-I. This is because CBT-I initially involves the restriction of sleep.
 Insomniacs typically spend a long time in bed not sleeping, which CBT-I sees as creating a mental association between the bed and insomnia.
-The bed therefore becomes a site of nightly frustration where it is difficult to relax.
-Although it is counter-intuitive, sleep restriction is a significant and effective component of CBT-I. It involves controlling Time In Bed (TIB) based upon the person's sleep efficiency in order to restore the homeostatic drive to sleep and thereby re-enforce the "bed-sleep connection".
+The bed, therefore, becomes a site of nightly frustration where it is difficult to relax.
+Although it is counterintuitive, sleep restriction is a significant and effective component of CBT-I. It involves controlling Time In Bed (TIB) based upon the person's sleep efficiency to restore the homeostatic drive to sleep and thereby re-enforce the "bed-sleep connection".
 Sleep Efficiency (SE) is the measure of reported Total Sleep Time (TST), the actual amount of time the patient is usually able to sleep, compared with their TIB.